 From the parking lot, the worn and heavily-used trail leads downhill through tanoak forest.
-After half a mile, the trail crosses the creek and comes to an intersection with the Goat Rock Trail.
-An remarkably big tree grows at this intersection.
+After half a mile, the trail crosses the creek and comes to an intersection with the Goat Rock Trail, where a remarkably big tree grows.
 Stay to the left, continuing downhill to the waterfall viewing platform.
 The waterfall itself is a thin stream of water that runs over a sheer cliff; you can’t get a really good look at it since it’s almost directly below the platform (in 2006 a couple climbed down to get a better look and ended up stuck in the bottom of the ravine for 5 days before being rescued).

 Past the platform, the trail continues through woods for a while before breaking out into chaparral and the first really good vistas.
 The trail has a superb view over the green San Lorenzo River Basin, with hawks circling below.
-The prominent ridge in the distance is Empire Grade.
+The prominent ridge in the distance is Ben Lomond Mountain.

 The trail becomes rocky, and it can be slow going.
 Carved into the side of a steep hill, this part is baking hot on summer afternoons.
 Fortunately, the trail soon dives back into the cool forest.

 At the trail’s only footbridge, look to your left to see the Patrick Charles Allen grove, a group of tiny redwoods lining a ravine.
 These are the only redwoods on this hike; at 2600 feet, they’re near the upper limit of the redwoods’ elevation range.